pythonanywhere/help_pages/articles/Cloudflare.md

 running on PythonAnywhere, they will provide you with what they call an "origin" certificate, and its associated private key.
 You can upload that in the "HTTPS certificate" part of the "Security" section of the "Web" page on PythonAnywhere.
-It is a *Custom* certificate; the "Auto-renewed Let's Encrypt certificate" system won't work with Cloudflare.
+It is a "Custom" certificate; the "Auto-renewed Let's Encrypt certificate" system won't work with Cloudflare.

 > Note: you will get a warning saying something like "Mismatch between
 > certificate Common Name (CloudFlare Origin Certificate) and webapp
-> (www.yourdomain.com).
+> (www.yourdomain.com)".
 This is a similar issue to the CNAME warning above, and
 > is also something you can ignore.